rh-mobb/helm-charts/charts/aro-pull-secret/README.md

-# Helm Chart to set up GPU nodes on ARO clusters
+# Helm Chart to set up a Red Hat pull secret for your ARO cluster

-This Helm chart will deploy GPU nodes on ARO clusters.

 ## Prerequisites